Frequently Asked Questions

 What is the time commitment to be in a sorority?

 Each sorority is different; however, in general each chapter requires a commitment once per week for chapter meetings.
 Commitment is required with a few other events throughout each semester as well.
-For a more detailed look at the time commitment of a sorority please go here.
 As you consider the time commitments of a sorority please keep in mind that the more you put in, the more you get out!

 Is it hard to balance Greek Life and Academics?

-With the right time management skills and support from your sisters, Greek Life and Academics are practically one in the same.
+With the right time management skills and support from other members, Greek Life and Academics are practically one in the same.
 Tau Sigma Phi has three pillars, one of which is scholarship.
-Sisters often get together in the library, in cafes, or in quiet study spots throughout campus to study in the company of each other.
-Occasionally, two or more sisters find their home in the same program, and it is common to find sisters in the same class as each other.
+Members often get together in the library, in cafes, or in quiet study spots throughout campus to study in the company of each other.
+Occasionally, two or more members find their home in the same program, and it is common to find members in the same class as each other.
 Academics play a huge role in Tau Sigma Phi, and are never overlooked or pushed aside.
 We come to university to pursue our education, and Tau Sigma Phi wishes for nothing more than to nourish that.

 What if I also hold a job while going to school?

 Many students involved in a sorority also hold part or even full-time employment.
 In today’s world, the reality is that only the lucky few can afford to attend university without outside employment.
 Sororities recognize that it is important for members to be able to meet their financial obligations and that many students will work to help finance their educations.
 Working students can still take advantage of the opportunities available through sororities.